hoangduytranuk/blender_manual/blender_docs/manual/modeling/meshes/editing/subdividing/bevel.rst

    When selected, the tool is in "vertex only" mode, and only vertices will be beveled.

 Clamp Overlap :kbd:`C`
-   When selected, the bevel amount is not allowed to go larger than an amount that causes overlapping collisions with other geometry.
+   Limits the width of each beveled edge so that edges cannot cause overlapping intersections with other geometry.

 Loop Slide
    If there are unbeveled edges along with beveled edges into a vertex,